 Rectal bleeding is a very common symptom of hemorrhoids, but it can also indicate a far more serious medical condition, such as colon cancer.
 As such, it’s very important to have rectal bleeding checked out by a professional.
-Expert gastroenterologists Bharat Sanghavi, MD, and Moushumi Sanghavi, MD, at Gastroenterology on Gramercy Park in New York City, can review your symptoms and help identify if your bleeding is a major concern.
+Expert gastroenterologists Bharat Sanghavi, MD, Moushumi Sanghavi, MD, and Samantha Nazareth, MD, at Gastroenterology on Gramercy Park in New York City, can review your symptoms and help identify if your bleeding is a major concern.
 If you’re experiencing rectal bleeding, call or schedule your consultation online today.

 Rectal bleeding refers to any bleeding produced from the rectum, typically during the passing of stool.
 Blood from the rectum commonly appears as very bright red and might turn your stool a maroon color.
 Bleeding that occurs further up in your gastrointestinal tract will appear darker in color, resulting in blackened stools and can indicate a more serious medical problem.

 There are generally two categories regarding rectal bleeding: less and more serious.

 The less serious causes of rectal bleeding stem from injuries incurred during bowel movements.
 These can include anal fissures or tears brought on by constipation.
 Hemorrhoids are another common cause of benign rectal bleeding.
 They can rupture as you pass a stool and cause blood to flow.

 More serious causes of rectal bleeding include medical conditions that often affect the colon.
 These can include anal or colon cancer, Crohn’s disease, diverticulosis, and colitis.